-- committed to championing their students; - open to learning about children's physical/social/emotional/cognitive needs and how these can affect behaviour; - in good health with the ability to cope with stress.
-Teaching is incredibly rewarding, but it also requires an element of resilience! - professional and committed to equal opportunities; - able to communicate well in written/spoken English, with at least basic computer skills and commitment to developing these.
+- committed to championing their students; - passionate about their subject and about working with SEN pupils; - open to learning about children's physical/social/emotional/cognitive needs and how these can affect behaviour; - in good health with the ability to cope with stress.
+Teaching is incredibly rewarding, but it also requires an element of resilience and a sense of humour; - professional and committed to equal opportunities; - able to communicate well in written/spoken English, with at least basic computer skills and a commitment to developing these.